johnmarco123/drawing_app/development.md

 ++ Fill bucket works 5 fold faster, at the cost of reduced accuracy ++ Made the fill bucket have a fast mode and an accurate mode ++ Constrained text size so it will not
+++ Added two modes for the typing tool

     # Bugs Fixed:
 ++ Made resizable line not add multiple dots unless clicked multiple times